 Watch 150 kids pack themselves into a small chapel in Montreal to celebrate the 100th anniversary of composer Benjamin Britten's birthday.
 These young singers perform excerpts from A Ceremony of Carols with harpist Valérie Milot and conductor Jordan de Souza in this exclusive CBC/Radio-Canada video co-produced by CBC Music and Espace.mu.

 You can also see some amazing behind-the-scenes photos by opening the gallery at the top of this post.
-If you don't see the gallery, just click here.

 The Canadian connection